Pirates Unit Study for Homeschooling Families

 The boy’s toy pirate ship had a Jolly Roger flag, the most famous of pirate flags.
 Some pirates designed their own flags, the scarier and more threatening the better, and others just used the standard skull and crossbones.

 Have your child design a pirate flag.
-Use the Pirate Flag Worksheet in the Pirates in the Park Unit Study Pack in the Free Resource Library.
+Use the Pirate Flag Worksheet in the Pirates Unit Study Pack.

 Pirate Weapons